glandjs/emitter/docs/CONTRIBUTING.md

 - `feat`: new feature
 - `fix`: bug fix
 - `perf`: performance improvement
-- `refactor`: code change without feature or fix
+- `refactor`: code restructuring
-- `test`: adding or updating tests
+- `test`: test-related changes
 - `docs`: documentation only
-- `chore`: maintenance tasks
+- `chore`: build or tooling changes

 **Example:**

 ```
-perf(broker): reduce listener lookup overhead
+feat(emitter): add wildcard support for nested events
 ```

 ---

 ## Thank You

-We appreciate your time and effort!
-Your contributions help make **@glandjs/events** the best it can be.
-Happy coding! 🚀
+We appreciate your contributions to **@glandjs/emitter**!
+Your efforts help make it the most efficient and elegant event system for event-driven JavaScript and TypeScript applications.